amsdard/chef-mongodb3/README.md

 WARNING : Please do not set the user and group attribute on your side.
 This cook book let installing user and group by mongodb package (except `mongos` and `mms-monitoring-agent` recipe).
 The user and group name will be set by condition in default attribute because mongodb package installs different user and group name by platform.

+WARNING : In order to create database users first run must be done with `disabled authorization` otherwise mongo client will throw authorization error even tho `localhost exception` is on.
+Theoretically this should allow to create first user and it does for mongo shell but not for ruby mongo client.
 ```
 # MongoDB version to install
 default['mongodb3']['version'] = '3.2.1'